North Island New Zealand Road Trip: Perfect 2-Week Itinerary

 Fuller Ferries run about every half hour from the Auckland Downtown Ferry Wharf to Matiatia Wharf on Waiheke.
 The ferry takes about 40-50 minutes and costs $45 NZD for a return ticket.

 Day Trip: If you’re not interested in staying overnight on Waiheke, you could always do a day tour from Auckland.
 This tour includes the round-trip ferry tickets, food, olive tasting and a winery tour.
-Check the Waiheke tour here.
+Check an example of a Waiheke tour here.

 Once on Waiheke, you can take a taxi or the bus ($3.5 NZD one ride, $10 NZD all day pass) to your hotel.
 Either A or B routes will take you most places around the island.